Gigaspaces/xap-docs/site/content/early_access/kubernetes-spark-job.markdown

 ### SaveRDD Example

 Run the following InsightEdge submit script for the SaveRDD example, which generates "N" products, converts them to RDD, and saves them to the data grid.
+This example has the following configuration:

+* The --master has the prefix `k8s://<Kubernetes Master URL>:<port>`.
+* The `spark.insightedge.space.lookup.locator` is set with the headless service of the Manager Pod (&lt;release name&gt;-insightedge-manager-hs).
+* The example lookup is the default Space called `insightedge-space`.
+* In Kubernetes clusters with RBAC enabled, the service account must be set (e.g. `serviceAccountName=spark`).
+* The `spark.kubernetes.container.image` is set with the desired Docker image (This is usually of the form `gigaspaces/insightedge-enterprise:1.0.0`).

 ```bash
 ./insightedge-submit \